-where $w_{m}(\mathcal{U}_X;W^{(k)}) \in \mathbb{R} $ is a weight of the simplex embedding $\textbf{z}_m$ that depends on $\mathcal{U}_X$ and parametrized by $W^{(k)} \in \mathbb{R}^{d\times d } $, a trainable weight matrix \footnote{Note that in equation (\ref{equation}), we did not include the dimension of simplex embedding in the training.
+where $w_{m}(\mathcal{U}_X;W) \in \mathbb{R} $ is a weight of the simplex embedding $\textbf{z}_m$ that depends on $\mathcal{U}_X$ and parametrized by $W \in \mathbb{R}^{d\times d } $, a trainable weight matrix \footnote{Note that in Equation \eqref{eq:h}, we did not include the dimension of simplex embedding in the training.
 This restriction is not needed and we are only making this assumption for notational convenience.}.
-The weight $w_{m}$ can be chosen in many different ways, here we simply follow (\cite{bai2019unsupervised}) and define the weight as:
+The weight $w_{m}$ can be chosen in many different ways, here we simply follow \cite{bai2019unsupervised} and define the weight as

 where $\sigma(x)=\frac{1}{1+exp(-x)}$.
 Finally, the embedding $\mathbf{h}_X$ can be learned in multiple ways.
-For instance, given a collection of simplicial complex $\{X_i\}_{i=1}^m$ one may learn a complex-to-complex proximity embeddings by minimizing the objective: $ \mathcal{L}= \sum_{i=1}^m \sum_{j=1}^m (||h_{X_i} - h_{X_j}|| - d_{ij} )^2, $ where $D=[d_{ij}]$ is an appropriately chosen distance matrix on the simplicial complexes $\{X_i\}_{i=1}^m$.
-For example, the Haussdorf distance on simplicial complexes (\cite{marin2020hausdorff}) can be employed to compute the distance matrix $D$.
-Alternatively, in special case when the simplicial complex is a triangulated mesh, more efficient methods to compute the metrics can be utilized such as persistence homology-based metrics (\cite{hajij2020fast,zhang2019mesh}) or Laplacian-based methods (\cite{crane2013geodesics}).
+For instance, given a collection of simplicial complex $\{X_i\}_{i=1}^m$ one may learn complex-to-complex proximity embeddings by minimizing the objective

+where $D=[d_{ij}]$ is an appropriately chosen distance matrix on the simplicial complexes $\{X_i\}_{i=1}^m$.
+For example, the Haussdorf distance on simplicial complexes \cite{marin2020hausdorff} can be employed to compute the distance matrix $D$.
+Alternatively, in special case when the simplicial complex is a triangulated mesh, more efficient methods to compute the metrics can be utilized such as persistence homology-based metrics \cite{hajij2020fast,zhang2019mesh} or Laplacian-based methods \cite{crane2013geodesics}.